retrocomputacion/retrobbs/docs/readme.md

 External software:

   * *FFmpeg* >= 4.0 (for PCM audio streaming)
-  * *SIDDump* (for SID streaming): https://github.com/cadaver/siddump replace the makefile with the one included in /siddump and compile.
+  * *[SIDDump](https://github.com/cadaver/siddump)* (for SID streaming): Replace the makefile with the one included in `/siddump` and compile.
 If you're using *Linux*, remove the .exe extension and copy the executable to usr/bin.

 ---